 Your spine is made up of 24 small bones.
 Each bone is called a vertebra (ver-ta-bruh).
 These are the building blocks of the spinal column.
 Together, all the bones that make up the spine are called vertebrae (vert-a-bray).

 The vertebrae protect and support the spinal cord, and bear most of the weight put on your spine.
 Each vertebra is made up of a large bone called the body, and laminae (lam-in-ay) which extend from the body and form a ring to enclose and protect the spinal cord.
-The laminae includes the spinous (spine-us) process, which is the bone you feel when you run your hand down someone’s back, two transverse (trans-verse) processes where the back muscles connect to the vertebrae, and the pedicle (ped-i-cuhl) that connects the two sides of the lamina.
+The laminae include the spinous (spine-us) process, which is the bone you feel when you run your hand down someone’s back, two transverse (transverse) processes where the back muscles connect to the vertebrae, and the pedicle (ped-i-cuhl) that connects the two sides of the lamina.

 Between each vertebra is a soft, gel-like cushion called a disc.
 The disc helps absorb pressure and keeps the bones from rubbing against each other.
 Each vertebra is held to the others by groups of ligaments.
 Ligaments connect bones to bones.
 There are also tendons in the spine, which connect muscles to the vertebrae.
 Like other parts of the body such as the knee or elbow, the spinal column also has joints.
 Spinal column joints are called facet (fuh-set) joints.
 Facet joints link the vertebrae together and give them the flexibility to move against each other.